PLEASE REVIEW THIS NOTICE CAREFULLY

 Our Privacy Commitment

 This notice describes what we do with your Personally Identifiable Information (“PII”) and the choices you have about how it is used and shared.
+Our privacy practices apply to our prospective, current and former customers.

 PII is information that clearly identifies you.
-Your name, address, policy number, birth date, Social Security number, health and financial information, and other nonpublic information is PII.
+Your name, address, policy number, birth date, Social Security number, health and financial information, and other nonpublic personal information is PII.

 We will not ask for your PII unless it is reasonably necessary to issue or service your insurance with us.

 This notice explains the privacy practices of insurers owned by CNO Financial Group, Inc. (“Affiliates”).
 This notice covers health insurance, life insurance and annuities issued by Affiliates, as well as third-party insurance products that are administered by CNO Services, LLC.
+The privacy practices of Bankers Life Securities, Inc. are explained in a notice provided to its securities and variable annuity customers.

 Protecting Your Information